substance/interior/_posts/features/0100-01-01-content-is-data.md

 # Imitating paper

 Traditional digital formats have always tried to imitate paper.
 Think of footnotes and references that are listed at the bottom of the document.
-We're going to break with this transition and introduce only general concepts that work with a digital version too.
+We're going to break with this tradition and introduce only general concepts that are relevant to digital content.